-Almere is a new, planned town that has only existed for thirty-seven years.
+Almere is a new, planned town that has only existed for forty six years.
 The short history of the town and its planned character are elements that connect it to other adolescent cities in Europe.
 Within the European network, Almere functions as a successful example of a planned town in a metropolitan area.

 New towns often share a typical history and growth pattern.
 In their transition to urban adulthood they strive to create a strong individual identity, bring their facilities up to par with their current and/or prospective size and accommodate social, economical and cultural diversity.